bait-lang/bait/docs/design/compiler.md

 ## Scope System
 Identifiers are bound to and only accessible in a specific context called _scope_.

+This system performs the following tasks:
+- Store symbol names and their visibility
+- Find and track redefinitions

 ### Hierarchy
 ```mermaid
 graph TD